Table of Contents

 Ayurvedic Properties and Action

 The fruit/seed of Vidula / Vidula / Nichula / Nichula / Samudra Phala Tree, is sweet, sour and bitter in taste, hot in potency and pungent after digestion (Katu Vipak).
-It balances Kapha, and destroys poison.
+It balances Kapha and destroys the poison.

 - Rasa (taste on the tongue): Madhura (Sweet), Tikta (Bitter), Amla (Sour)